lucasgcampos/mastering-ethereum/README.md

 - [Foundry](https://book.getfoundry.sh/)*
 - [Metamask](https://metamask.io/) (Browser extension)

-*The book use Truffle and Ganache to execute the smartcontracts, but I adjust the samples and use Foundry.
+**Note:** The book uses Truffle and Ganache to execute the smart contracts, but I have adjusted the samples to use Foundry instead.

 ## 📄 License

-This repository is licensed under the MIT license.
-Note that the book's content is subject to the original authors' licensing terms.

 This repository is licensed under the [MIT](LICENSE) license.
 Note that the book's content is subject to the original authors' licensing terms.